app-icon

 Football Promotional BannerFootball Promotional Banner

-How did we rank the African Best Players of all Time?
+How did we rank the Best African Footballers of all Time?

 • Career Trophies & Club Success: Major club success separate a good player from a legend.
-These honours reflect their dominance against elite competition, making it easier for us to compile our list of the best African player of all time.
+These honours reflect their dominance against elite competition, making it easier for us to compile our list of African football legends.

-• Individual Awards & Honors: Individual brilliance for their performances in both club and country shirts has also been taken into account.
+• Individual Awards & Honours: Individual brilliance for their performances in both club and country shirts has also been taken into account to form the list of the African best players of all time.

-• Longevity & Legacy: The last factor to determine the best player in Africa is to look at longevity, which is an essential factor, considering how long a career they have played for their club and country, as well as their legacy that will be remembered by many.
+• Longevity & Legacy: The last factor to determine the best players from Africa is to look at longevity, which is an essential factor, considering how long a career they have played for their club and country, as well as their legacy that will be remembered by many.

-Note: All the stats are taken from Transfermarket & Sportsdunia.
+Note: All the stats are taken from reliable sources such as Transfermarket & Sportsdunia.

 Advertisement

-Who is the Greatest African Footballer of All Time?
+Who are the African Best Players of all Time?

 Choosing the best player in Africa is like finding a pearl in an ocean.
-We, just like many of our readers here, have questions like, “Does it even make sense to compare a goalscorer like George Weah with a box-to-box midfielder like Yaya Toure?”, or “Are Riyad Mahrez's dribbles & movement better than that of Okocha?”.
-As we have explained the ranking factors clearly, let's look in detail at why these players deserve to be the African footballer of all time.
+Many of you must be having questions like, “Does it even make sense to compare a goalscorer like George Weah with a box-to-box midfielder like Yaya Toure?”, or “Are Riyad Mahrez's dribbles & movement better than that of Okocha?”.
+As we have explained the ranking factors clearly, let's look in detail at why these players deserve best African footballers of all time.

 10. Rabah Madjer (Algeria)